Installing Mathematica for OS/2 Symmetrical Multiprocessing (SMP) v2.11 / HPFS386 Hack in VirtualBox

 Mathematica for OS/2 dialog install complete

-Nepohualtzintzin (Ne∙pohual∙tzin∙tzin) ≈ I can compute infinitesimals -- from the Nahuatl, real Mexico - Tenochtitlan's language -- which predates the alien Anglo-Saxons / Iberian / French, etc. all, European invaders' Latin vulgar -derived dialects on this continent originally known as Ixachitlan ≈ Landmass Immensity.
+Nepohualtzintzin (Ne∙pohual∙tzin∙tzin) ≈ I can compute infinitesimals -- from the Nahuatl, real Mexico - Tenochtitlan's language -- which predates the alien Anglo-Saxons / Iberian / French, etc. all, European invaders' vulgar Latin -derived dialects on this stolen continent originally known as Ixachitlan ≈ Landmass Immensity.

 Ce Mathematica v2.2 for OS/2